-The unqualified approving opinion as to the legality of the Bonds will be rendered by Palmer & Dodge LLP, of Boston, Massachusetts, Bond Counsel.
-The proposed form of the opinion of Bond Counsel relating to the Bonds is attached hereto as Appendix B. Certain legal matters will also be passed upon by Ropes & Gray LLP of Boston, Massachusetts, as Disclosure Counsel.
-Certain legal matters will be passed upon for the Underwriters by their counsel, Gadsby Hannah LLP of Boston, Massachusetts.
+The unqualified approving opinion as to the legality of the Bonds will be rendered by Palmer & Dodge LLP of Boston, Massachusetts, Bond Counsel to the State Treasurer.
+The proposed form of the opinion of Bond Counsel relating to the Bonds is attached hereto as Appendix B. Certain legal matters will also be passed upon by Ropes & Gray LLP of Boston, Massachusetts, as Disclosure Counsel to the State Treasurer.
+Certain legal matters will be passed upon for the Underwriter by its counsel, Gadsby Hannah LLP of Boston, Massachusetts.